 COPE AND STICK / BUTT JOINT: 5-Piece construction with stiles and rails joining at a 90 degree angle in the corners.

 APPLIED MOLDING: 5-Piece construction with additional molding applied to face frame of door to give a more elaborate look.
-This construction is popular in many Country and Victorian style homes.

 5-PIECE DRAWER FRONT: Just like a 5-Piece door, the 5-Piece drawer front is comprised of 2 stiles, 2 rails, and a center panel.
 Horizontal grain direction is standard on the panel of the drawer front.
 Rails on the 5-Piece drawer front are typically made narrower than the rails on the matching door style to allow for smaller heights.